 - Getting there: The museum is at Rene Court in Coldhams Road, Cambridge, CB1 3EW, very close to the Beehive Shopping Centre.
 From the Beehive Centre, take the 3rd exit off the roundabout into Coldhams Road and go over the railway bridge.
 Immediately after the bridge there is a very sharp, left hand turn that doubles-back on yourself.
 Take that turn into the commercial estate and follow the road to your right.
 Just before the railway crossing, turn into Rene Court on the right and you will see the Centre there.

-The Centre For Computing History Ticket Prices
+Entrance Ticket Details For The Centre For Computing History

 - For Kids: £5.00